-To enter your TOTAL SCORE, click the ENTER SCORE button in the box on the right side of the screen (above your Handicap Factor), and follow these steps:
+To enter your TOTAL SCORE, click the POST TOTAL button in the box on the left side of the screen (below your Handicap Index), and follow these steps:

 - 1. Enter the correct date - 2.
 Use the drop-down list to pick the Course (To add courses to your list see "Creating a Course List") - 3.
 Use the drop-down list to pick how many holes were played - 4.
 Click on the tournament box if appropriate (Note: Match Play and PIN Days are considered Tournament Play) - 5.
 Use the drop-down list to select the appropriate tee-box - 6.
-Enter your TOTAL ADJUSTED SCORE (using the ESC Score Adjusting Guidelines) - 7.
+Enter your TOTAL ADJUSTED SCORE (using the Net Double Bogey Adjustment), this replaces the ESC (Equitable Stroke Control) - 7.
 If this is an attested score, click yes - 8.
-Click on POST SCORES
+Click on POST SCORE